RezaeiSaber/onSet-English-mock/README.md

 ## ✨ Why I Built This

 Hey!
-I'm a student who was preparing for the **onSET English language test** — a standardized test required for many German scholarships, universities, and exchange programs.
+I'm a student who was preparing for the **onSET-English language test** — a standardized test you can use for German scholarships, universities, and exchange programs.

 While studying, I realized something frustrating: